USSBA/hubzone-webmap/README.md

 * rspec / rspec-docker: Used for behavior driven development.
 * teaspoonJS: A JavaScript test runner built for Rails.
 Used for running tests in the browser and headless using PhantomJS, or Selenium WebDriver.
 * jsHint: Used for static code analysis.
 * brakeman: Vulnerability scanner specifically designed for Ruby on Rails applications.
-It statically analyzes Rails applicatio
+It statically analyzes Rails application
 * build-containers: Builds the containers but does not push them.
 This is a test to confirm containers build properly.
 * test-terraform-validate: Runs a `terraform validate` to ensure the configuration files in a directory are valid.
 * test-terraform-format: Runs a `terraform fmt` to ensure the configuration files are in a canonical format and style.